-8. Reporting a Suspected Fraud
+8. Reporting a Suspected Fraud:

-8.1 All allegations of suspected fraud and irregularities are to be brought to the attention of the Principal, unless this individual is involved in the irregularity in which case the Chair of Trustees should be informed.
+8.1 All allegations of suspected fraud and irregularities are to be brought to the attention of the Office Manager and also referred to the Principal, unless this individual is involved in the irregularity in which case the Chair of Governors should be informed.